moonjukhim/GCP/Machine Learning on Google Cloud/README.md

 - 3.7 Deploy models for scaled serving

 #### Day 4 Feature Engineering
+- 4.1 An Overview of Feature Engineering
+- 4.2 Raw Data and  Features
+- 4.3 Feature Engineering
+- 4.4 Feature Crosses
+- 4.5 tf.transform

 #### Day 5 The Art and Science of ML